 Rule of law

-Political situation where every citizen is subject to the law
+Political situation in which everyone is subject to the law

 Rule of law ▸ Facts ▸ Comments ▸ News ▸ Videos

-The rule of law is a political ideal that all citizens and institutions within a country, state, or community are accountable to the same laws, including lawmakers and leaders.
-It is sometimes stated simply as "no one is above the law".
-The term rule of law is closely related to constitutionalism as well as Rechtsstaat.
-It refers to a political situation, not to any specific legal rule.
-The rule of law is defined in the Encyclopedia Britannica as "the mechanism, process, institution, practice, or norm that supports the equality of all citizens before the law, secures a nonarbitrary form of government, and more generally prevents the arbitrary use of power."
+The rule of law is a political and legal ideal that all people and institutions within a country, state, or community are accountable to the same laws, including lawmakers, government officials, and judges.
+It is sometimes stated simply as "no one is above the law" or "all are equal before the law".
+According to Encyclopædia Britannica, it is defined as "the mechanism, process, institution, practice, or norm that supports the equality of all citizens before the law, secures a nonarbitrary form of government, and more generally prevents the arbitrary use of power."

 0 shares | ShareTweetSavePostSend |